Painting Program-investigation of found and natural pigments and ecological paper

 There are two very different areas to explore in Lamas.
 At the top of the hill Lamas feels more like a quaint European town and actually houses a castle built by an Italian millionaire.
 Then a few minutes downhill you enter Wayku a large indigenous Kechwa community.
 Which used to be all-natural and people only sold local products.
 You can find some really lovely crafts and souvenirs.
 The problem is how Lamas and Wayku are targeted towards buses full of tourists - mostly wanting to visit the castle and see local people dance.
 We are going to hide from all that in the back streets where real life happens.
 Learn how to make plants into dyes, to take back to the studio.
 It is an experience and worth the visit.
 If only to experience the organic local ice-cream, its worth it.

-Trip to Chazuta Paper-Making course, choice of - Ceramics course, Chocolate making, and hike to the sulfur springs of Chazutayacu.
+Trip to Chazuta Paper-Making course - Ceramics course, Chocolate making, and hike to the sulfur springs of Chazutayacu.

 Ecological Paper - Learn how to make ecological paper using natural resources.
 Making paper by hand is by no mean an easy process; you can help with this physical process or just watch and learn.
 Two-hour demonstration.

-A full course - two days.
+A full course - three days.
 To make a new batch of paper from scratch - takes four days.
 Two of which involve cooking the pulp for 24 hours.
-You will be involved in the last two days of the paper-making process.

 You can't go to Chazuta without learning how to make chocolate.